Dr-Isam-ALJAWARNEH/ds-project-thematic-maps/instructions.md

 # [ ] Task 4!
 ## writing your paper
 # reference paper
-there is my recent paper [^1] `very similar` which you can use as a springboard to start writing your paper, I uploaded a copy [`confidential please, for access by collaborators only!] to the `literature` folder titled `Efficient_Generation_of_Approximate_Region-based_Geo-maps_from_Big_Geotagged_Data.pdf`.
+there is my recent paper [^1] `very similar` which you can use as a springboard to start writing your paper, I uploaded a copy [`confidential please, for access by collaborators only!] to the `literature` folder titled `Efficient Generation of Approximate Region-based Geo-maps from Big Geotagged Data`.
 Use it as a starting point.
 However, you need also to cite our other papers detailed below!
 # `IMPortant` test with more than one data, add NYC taxi mobility data (for journal paper, you need tests on more than one data):
 [available online](https://github.com/IsamAljawarneh/datasets/tree/master/data), `nyc1.zip`
 - start writing your paper, either for conferences or journal.
 For journal, use the `applied sciences` template atatched in the `target-venue` folder titled `applsci-template.dot`.